glassonion0323/CLEAResize/README.md

 * CLEAResize can not avoid moiré that occurs in Smart Objects.
 If you get moiré in Smart Objects, rasterize them before executing CLEAResize.

 ## Change Log
 * Ver.
+1.0.4 (Feb.
+01, 2020)
+Fixed an issue that prevented the execution of blurring when the option "Scale layer styles" is not selected.
+* Ver.
 1.0.3 (Mar.
 19, 2016)
 Added blurring before resizing to a smaller size than 1/4 of the original.
 This blurring is so weak that downscaled images will seem to be nothing differrent in most cases, but it prevents moire on some images effectively.